Is Teflon still dangerous? Do all non-stick pans contain Teflon? What are the best non-stick pans without Teflon – if

 Its thick aluminum core and diamond-infused ceramic coating conduct heat nearly on par with copper.
 With such efficient heating, you can achieve better food texture and more even browning than with other pans.

-Plus, the rugged coating resists scratching and effortlessly releases food with little to no oil.
+Plus, the rugged coating resists scratching and releases food with little to no oil effortlessly.
+And if you accidentally overheat – no harmful fumes!

-But the Valencia Pro’s iron/ copper Magneto base is what really sets it apart from competitors—
+But the Valencia Pro’s iron/ copper Magneto base is what sets it apart from competitors—

-Not only induction-compatible, but the base conducts heat better on any stovetop.
-That means further enhanced browning.
+It doesn’t just make the pan induction-compatible; the base also conducts and retains heat better on any stovetop.
+That means further enhanced browning as pan temperatures stay more consistent.

 With this pan’s 12” width and 2.5” depth, you can whip up enough eggs and pancakes for the entire family in minutes… Without overcrowding the pan.